PeterDeWeirdt/MTL_JULIA/README.md

 ```
 3. Run "Th17example_setup.m"
 Now we use the outputs from MATLAB for network inference in Julia.
-*Note: Julia reads the filepaths for the MATLAB outputs from "setup.txt" in the setup folder, so we don't need to specify these.*
+*Note: Julia reads the filepaths for the MATLAB outputs from "setup.txt" in the setup folder, so we don't need to specify these*
 4. Open "Th17example_inference.jl"
 5. Set options in the script - if you would like to run Julia serially:
 ```julia